A product skill pack for Claude Code

 One skill.
 Nine modes.

 Call a mode directly with /pm <mode>, or describe what you need in plain language and the right one runs.
+The drafting modes end with the critic's pass on their own output, so even our drafts get the review treatment.

 /pm review